acttos/acttos.github.io/_posts/2016-08-09-What-does-Files-Owner-mean.md

 ![](/images/201608-files-owner/files-owner-issue-nib-setting.png)

-##### The value of the root view in xib file is specified to be a existed class name:
+##### The value of the root view in xib file is specified to be an existed class name:

 ![](/images/201608-files-owner/files-owner-issue-nib-setting-2.png)